We have started a Patreon page with the hopes that

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION

 Both English DUB and Mandarin tracks on the Blu-ray of Five Elements Ninjas offer uncompressed liner PCM transfers (24-bit).
 The DUB'ing awkwardness isn't as fatally poor as I've seen, but stick with the original.
 The fighting effects are extensive but always maintain that superficial edge.
-The score is by the team of Chin Yung Shing (as Stephen Shing) and Chen-Hou Su (as Chun Hau So) who have worked together extensively before.
+The score is by the team of Chin Yung Shing (as Stephen Shing) and Chen-Hou Su (as Chun Hau So) (The Eight Diagram Pole Fighter) who have worked together extensively before.
 It all sounds as expected with pleasing depth but not dramatically crisp.
 There are optional English subtitles, and my Oppo has identified it as being a region 'B'-locked.

 Aside from a trailer and reversible sleeve, the only extras is an audio commentary with Hong Kong film expert Bey Logan.
 He always provides extensive detail and this is no exception filling the time with plenty of production and location details.
 The package is dual-format and includes a second disc DVD.
 There is also a limited edition booklet by Dr Calum Waddell (2000 Copies.)